 This article tells us diversification as the best way to reduce risk, and explains a little more:

-You won’t get the benefits of diversification by stuffing your portfolio full of companies in one industry or market – this can create higher risk.
+You won’t get the benefits of diversification by stuffing your portfolio full of one industry or market – this can create higher risk.

-Remember, to reduce company-specific risk, portfolios have to vary by company industry, size and geography.
+Remember, to reduce asset-specific risk, portfolios have to vary by asset type, size and geography.

 (I would recommend considering whether or not you have inflation-resistant investments, as well…)